yanwengong/cancer_systems_biology_short_course.github.io/README.md

 Please refer to **Seurat** webpage below for the detailed installation instruction. https://satijalab.org/seurat/articles/install.html

-We also recommend install **tidyverse**, which is a collection of R packages designed for data science. https://www.tidyverse.org
+We also recommend installing **tidyverse**, which is a collection of R packages designed for data science. https://www.tidyverse.org

 So here, we want to type the following code in Rstudio console to install and load the two of our pakcages.
 ```